Username

 To hike

 From Highway 260, take AZ-261-S Big Lake Turnoff road 18 miles to AZ-273-S and turn left passing by Crescent Lake.
 Travel 2 miles to Big Lake Road and turn right.
-Visitor Center will be 0.4 miles your left.
+Visitor Center will be 0.4 miles on your left.

 Check road conditions before traveling: 273-S is closed in the winter.
 Fire and flooding in summer can affect travel as well.

-Page created by Crzy4AZ on Aug 20 2012 11:43 am
+page created by Crzy4AZ on Aug 20 2012 11:43 am